Silverbrain/MandelbrotSetSim/README.md

 ## Performance

 The program's parallel performance has been optimized by reducing unnecessary data transfer using point-to-point communication instead of collective calls (`MPI_Reduce`).
 This improves scalability for larger process counts.
+You can read the full [scaling report](https://github.com/Silverbrain/MandelbrotSetSim/blob/dev/optimisation_report.pdf) for more details.

 ## License